simplesurance/baur/README.md

 It's important that the list is complete.
 Otherwise it happens that baur won't rebuild an application despite it changed.

-Those sources must be configured per application in the `app.toml` file.
+Those sources must be configured per application in the `app.toml` file with the following directives

+##### `[GitSourceFiles]`
+It's the preferred way to specify sources by files:
+- it's faster for large directories then `[SourceFiles]`,
+- it ignores untracked files like temporary build files that are in the repository and probably not affect the build result,

+The baur repository has to be part of a checked out git repository to work.

+It's `paths` parameter accepts a list git path patterns that are relative to the application directory.
+It only matches files that are tracked by the git repository.
+Untracked files are ignored.
+Modified tracked files are considered.

+##### `[SourceFiles]`
-Currently only the `[SourceFiles]` directive is supported.
-It's `paths` parameter accepts a list of glob paths to source files.
+Has a `paths` parameter thats accepts a list of glob paths to source files.

 To make it easier to track changes in the build environment it's advised to build application in docker containers and define the docker image as Source